Fire ants

 -

-Working with materials that may carry fire ants within fire ant biosecurity zones
+Working with materials that can carry fire ants within fire ant biosecurity zones

-Understand the requirements surrounding the movement and storage of soil, turf, mulch, manure, potted plants, and other high risk materials in fire ant biosecurity zones.
+Understand the requirements surrounding the movement of soil, hay, mulch, manure, quarry products, turf and potted plants in South East Queensland’s fire ant biosecurity zones.

 -